 Take some time before you sit down with you builder to discuss with your spouse what each of you is expecting out of your kitchen.
-You’ll be deciding the overall size as well as storage space (cabinets and a pantry.)
+You’ll be deciding the overall size as well as storage space.
+Do you want a corner kitchen pantry?
+How many kitchen storage cabinets will you need?
 Getting the size and space right is key to feeling happy with your finished kitchen.

 How many dishes will you need?
 How often will you be entertaining?
 How many meals will you be preparing each week?
 Although it can be hard to hit the sweet spot when it comes to storage space, it is usually better to err on the side of too much storage space.

 We all want to get the most out of the kitchen.
 One thing I hear often about building your own home is,

 “You don’t always get what you want but you get what you ask for.”

 I think there is nothing in the house more applicable to that as you are considering the size of this space you’ll want to think about the layout as well.
 Addressing simple questions such as functionality, design and placement of appliances, can help you get the most out of your kitchen.
 Especially if you are looking at one story home plans, this decision is even more important.

 Take some time to really understand what you like and don’t like in the kitchen.
 If you’re like me and enjoy spending time in the kitchen, you’ve probably already been making mental notes of what you do and don’t like about your current kitchen.
 Don’t stop there!
 Write down any ideas you have, spend some time in your family and friend’s kitchens, and consult with your builder.